-When hotel real estate developers perform feasibility studies, they base the profitability of the enterprise on sales projections and related factors such as investment opportunities, investment portfolio balance, and current income tax laws.
-A consulting firm surveys market demand for room sales and room rates to form a basis for a room sales projection.
+When hotel real estate developers perform feasibility studies, they base the profitability of the enterprise on sales projections and other related factors, such as investment opportunities, investment portfolio balance, and current income tax laws.
+A consulting firm will survey market demand for room sales and room rates, which will form a basis for a room sales projection.
 Of course, adjustment of market demand because of the entrance of this new hotel into the market is calculated.
 An example of a room sales projection is shown in Figure 7-3.

 The three room sales projections at various average room rates shown in Figure 7-3 give the real estate developers some idea of room income, provided management and operations are able to produce and service the sales.
-The investors in the Spring Time Hotel project must determine projected sales in all departments (such as food and beverage, garage, gift shop, athletic facilities, and rentals).
-This total income figure is the basis for total projected sales.
-Further consideration must be given to related expenses such as food and beverage costs, furnishings, labor, administrative costs, loan repayments, overhead, utilities, and advertising.
+The investors in the Spring Time Hotel project will want to determine projected sales in all departments (such as food and beverage, garage, gift shop, athletic facilities, and rentals).
+This total income figure will provide the basis for total projected sales.
+Further consideration must be given to related expenses, such as food and beverage costs, furnishings, labor, administrative costs, loan repayments, overhead, utilities, and advertising.
 These costs are assembled in a standard profit-and-loss statement.
-With computer spreadsheets, it is easy to determine whether anticipated income will be adequate to cover incurred costs and provide profit.
-If the projected income is inadequate, the investors manipulate the average room rate-raising it, for example, from \$70 to \$75 or from \$90 to \$95-and analyze the results.
-While the income generated may seem favorable, the price-sensitive market where the hotel will be located may not be able to produce the number of projected sales at the higher room rates.
+With the computer application of electronic spreadsheets, it is easy to determine whether anticipated income will be adequate to cover incurred costs and provide profit.
+If the projected income is inadequate, the investors will manipulate the average room rate-raising it, for example, from \$70 to \$75 or from \$90 to \$95 and analyze the results.
+While the income generated may seem favorable, the pricesensitive market where the hotel will be located may not be able to produce the number of projected sales at the higher room rates.